docsdevbr/composer-doc-pt-br/doc/00-intro.md

 ## Imagem do Docker

-O Composer é publicado como imagem do Docker em alguns lugares, veja a lista no [README do composer/docker][11].
+O Composer é publicado como imagem do Docker em alguns lugares, consulte a lista no [README do composer/docker][11].

 Exemplo de uso: